-The socio-economic value of downstream industries (eg. building & construction, transportation, general industrial, consumer goods, wind power, aerospace, marine, Electrical & Electronics and others) depending on the enabling characteristics of epoxy resins, which exceed the epoxy industry values many times over.
+The socio-economic value of downstream industries (e.g., building & construction, transportation, general industrial, consumer goods, wind power, aerospace, marine, electrical & electronics and others) depends on the enabling characteristics of epoxy resins, which exceeds the epoxy industry values many times over.

-One of the major sector for Epoxy resins are in the manufacturing of wind turbine blades as structural elements, (fibre composites), as coatings of generators and other components and as adhesives.
+One of the major sectors for Epoxy resins is manufacturing wind turbine blades as structural elements (fiber composites), as coatings of generators and other components and as adhesives.
 This provides the blades with added strength and high durability at a light weight, enables longer blades.
-Protective coatings enhance operational lifetimes of both components and turbines at low cost.
-These characteristics together ensure more energy generation at a lower unit cost.
+Protective coatings enhance the operational lifetime of both the components and turbines at a low cost.
+These characteristics ensure more energy generation at a lower unit cost.

-In electrical and energy distribution systems as sealants, coatings and adhesives, as well as in the manufacturing of primary components such as transformers, insulators and bushings.
-In the water pipe/infrastructure sector, epoxies prevent corrosion and leaks and extend the operational lifetime of pipes.
-Epoxy resins are used in cars, trucks, motorcycles, trains, boats and aircraft.
-In internal parts, advantages include weight reduction (leading to lower emissions), increased durability, mechanical strength and heat resistance
+Industrially, epoxy resin is used by manufacturer of electrical and energy distribution systems as sealants, coatings and adhesives, as well as by manufacturer of primary components such as insulators, transformers and bushings.
+In the water pipe/infrastructure sector, epoxies prevent corrosion and leaks and extend the operational lifetime of underground pipes, seashore pipes etc. Epoxy resins are used in cars, trucks, motorcycles, trains, boats and aircraft for coating purpose.
+In internal parts, advantages include weight reduction (leading to lower emissions), enhanced durability, mechanical strength, and heat resistance

-In the medical sector, epoxy resins are widely used in surgical instruments, diagnostic equipment and prosthetics.
+Medical sector use epoxy resins in surgical instruments, diagnostic equipment, and prosthetics

-Bisphenol-A, Epoxy resin is the major type of Epoxy resin accounts for around 80-85% share which possess resistance to various organic and inorganic acids, alkalis, salt solutions and oxidizing chemicals etc. Novolac epoxy resin segment provides high temperature performance, corrosion, and chemical resistance, pultrusion and carbon
+Bisphenol-A, Epoxy resin is the major type of Epoxy resin, accounting for around 80-85% share, which possess resistance to various organic and inorganic acids, alkalis, salt solutions and oxidizing chemicals, etc. Novolac epoxy resin segment provides high-temperature performance, corrosion, and chemical resistance, pultrusion and carbon